 - (a) Process.
 The town council shall adopt and maintain a comprehensive plan for Chapel Hill pursuant to NCGS 160D-501.
 Amendments to the comprehensive plan, or adoption of a new comprehensive plan, shall follow the procedures of a legislative decision pursuant to NCGS 160D-501(c) and shall be prepared by the planning commission with assistance from the town manager and approved, modified, or rejected by the town council.
 The comprehensive plan shall be used as a guide for decision-making. - (b) Schedule for updates.
 The comprehensive plan may be amended at the discretion of the town council and as provided for in this section 4.2. - (c) Town council action on applications.
-When applications for a conditional zoning district are inconsistent with the land use plan in the comprehensive plan, the town council may consider an amendment to the land use plan pursuant to the procedures for a general use rezoning in subsection 4.4.2(a)-(f)(2) and 4.4.2(k)(1).
+When applications for a conditional zoning district are inconsistent with the land use plan Future Land Use Map (2050) in the comprehensive plan as defined in section 3.1.3, the town council may consider an amendment to the land use plan pursuant to the procedures for a general conventional rezoning in subsection 4.4.2(a)-(f)(2) and 4.4.2(k)(1).
 When considering such an amendment to the land use plan, the town council shall review the record of the public legislative hearing, the planning commission's recommendation and the town manager's report and shall approve or deny the application based on the following: - (1) The proposed amendment is consistent with the goals and policies in the comprehensive plan; - (2) The proposed amendment addresses significantly changed conditions since the last time the land use plan was adopted and/or amended with significantly changed conditions being defined as demonstrating evidence of change such as unanticipated consequences of an adopted policy, and/or changed conditions on the subject property or its surrounding area; - (3) The subject property is suitable for development in general conformance with adjacent land use and the existing surrounding development pattern or patterns as envisioned in adopted plans; and, - (4) The proposed amendment enhances the public health, safety, and welfare of the town."

+Section 45 - Article 4 - Procedures.
+Section 4.4. - Zoning amendments.
+Section 4.4.1 Initiation, subsection (a) is hereby amended to read as follows:

+"(a) A request to amend or repeal sections of this appendix, including zoning atlas amendments, may be initiated by:

+- (1) The town council, on its own motion; - (2) The planning commission, board of adjustment, historic district commission, or community design commission, on submittal of a request to the town council; - (3) The town manager, on submittal of a request to the town council; or - (4) Any property owner or citizen, or agent thereof, on submittal of an application to the town manager."

 Section 46 - Article 4 - Procedures.
-Section 4.4.1 (a) Initiation is hereby amended to read as follows:

-- "(a) A request to amend or repeal sections of this appendix, including zoning atlas amendments, may be initiated by: - The town council, on its own motion; - (2) The planning commission, board of adjustment, historic district commission, or community design commission, on submittal of a request to the town council; - (3) The town manager, on submittal of a request to the town council; or - (4) Any property owner or citizen, or agent thereof, on submittal of an application to the town manager."

-Section 47 - Article 4 - Procedures.
-Section 4.4.1 (c) Initiation is hereby amended to read as follows:
+Section 4.4. - Zoning amendments.
+Section 4.4.1 (c) Initiation, subsection (c) is hereby amended to read as follows: